 - 3. Prepare a solution of one (1) quart vinegar to five (5) gallons fresh water. - 4.
 Pour the vinegar solution into the water tank through the WATER fill fitting. - 5.
 Repeat steps 3 and 4 (10 gallons of vinegar solution total). - 6.
 Allow the vinegar solution to agitate in the tank for 24 hours. - 7.
+Switch ON the FRESH WATER PUMP 1 breaker. - 8.
 Drain the vinegar solution by opening all faucets (hot & cold), setting single faucets to the warm position, and empty the water tank.
-When the water tank is empty, switch the pump breakers OFF. - Close all faucets. - 9.
+When the water tank is empty turn the pump breaker OFF. - Close all faucets. - 10.
 Fill the fresh water tank with clean, fresh water.
-The tank should be filled until water runs out of the fill fitting. - 10.
-Switch ON the FRESH WATER PUMP 1 & 2 breakers. - 11.
+The tank should be filled until water runs out of the vent. - 11.
+Turn the FRESH WATER PUMP 1 breaker ON - 12.
 Open each faucet.
 When a smooth flow of water is observed from the hot and cold tap, close the faucet.
 When all faucets are closed, the pump will shut off as the system pressure increases.
 Any air should now be purged from the system.
-Leave the FRESH WATER PUMP 1 & 2 breakers ON.
+Leave the FRESH WATER PUMP 1 breaker ON.